 If you’re not sure where to start, check these out first:

-- About client folder
+1. About _Clients folder

-- About File & Folder Structure
+2. About File & Folder Structure

-- Client project folder naming guide
+3. Client project folder naming guide

-- About ‘_old’ folders
+5. Managing ‘_old’ folders

 From here, you can begin exploring the sidebar on the left for more information about our process, such as guides, best practices and production files docs.